emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 ## 5.The deployment of eMagiz5

 5.1) **Go to** Deploy -> Releases -> [Details](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md) of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
 Afterwards, in the same screen press "Set as active".
-This is **useful** because having a release active before steps 5.2.1 and 5.2.2 will enable the runtimes (no matter they are in the cloud or on premises) to retrieve their infra flows of the release.

 5.2) **Go to** Deploy -> Releases and for the active release press the install button and further install all the new versions of the flows displayed.
 After it finishes, in order to make sure that all flows were installed, press the install button again and make sure that there are no flows left uninstalled.
 Another way of checking would be to **go to** Deploy -> Runtime dashboard and press "Check release state".